w3c/wot-testing/events/2022.09.Online/README.md

 ### Contribution to Profiles specification
   - Provide the TDs of your implementation of the Profile specification at https://github.com/w3c/wot-testing/tree/main/events/2022.09/Profiles.
     You need to group them under your implementation name, like `intel-nodejs/TDs`.
-  - Fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Profile/manual.csv) for the Profile specification and submit it in the Profiles directory under Results.
+  - Copy and fill in the [manual.csv](https://github.com/w3c/wot-testing/blob/main/events/2022.09.Online/Profile/manual.csv) for the Profile specification and submit it in the Profiles directory under Results.
 This file is needed for the manual results.
     This file should go in the folder of your implementation.